markreidvfx/pyavb/docs/source/index.rst

 Overview
 --------

-pyavb is a python module for the reading and writing Avid Bin Files (AVB) files.
+pyavb is a python module for reading and writing Avid Bin Files (AVB) files.

 Installation
 ------------